HomeDev GuideRecipesAPI Reference

 Rich-text editor or content areas

-You can add images to the rich-text editor or content areas in pages or blocks.
-To add an image, you can drag and drop the image directly from your computer into the rich-text editor.
-The image is automatically stored in the For This Page (or For This Block) folder with its original file name.
-Another way is to first upload the image to a folder under Media in the assets pane and then drag and drop the image from the folder or by using the Insert/edit image option in the rich-text editor.
+Add images to the rich-text editor or content areas in pages or blocks.
+Drag and drop the image from your computer into the rich-text editor.
+The image is stored automatically in the For This Page (or For This Block) folder with its original file name.
+Alternatively, upload the image to a folder under Media in the assets pane and then drag it from the folder or use the Insert/edit image option in the rich-text editor.

 1. Place the cursor in the editor area where you want the image.